Leomie Anderson

-Leomie Jasmin Francis Anderson (born 14 February 1993) is a British model, fashion designer, and activist.
-She has walked in four consecutive Victoria's Secret Fashion Shows from 2015 to 2018, and became a Victoria's Secret Angel in 2019.
+Leomie Jasmin Francis Anderson (born 14 February 1993) is a British fashion model, television presenter, and activist.
+She walked in four consecutive Victoria's Secret Fashion Shows from 2015 to 2018, and became a Victoria's Secret Angel in 2019.
 Anderson was included in a 2020 Forbes '30 Under 30' list for the art & culture category.
+In 2023, she joined the British reality television competition series Glow Up: Britain's Next Make-Up Star as a co-host.

 Career

 Anderson, originally from Wandsworth, London, and of Jamaican heritage, began a career as a model when she was scouted at the age of 14.
 Initially, she wanted to become a fashion journalist.
 At age 17, she was booked for her first catwalk show by Marc Jacobs, becoming one of the designer's favorites.

 In 2011, Anderson appeared on the Channel 4's reality show The Model Agency.

 She has walked for brands such as Giorgio Armani, Burberry, Chloé, Fenty Puma, Tom Ford, Tommy Hilfiger, Calvin Klein, Ralph Lauren, Moschino, Oscar de la Renta, Jeremy Scott, Temperley, Vivienne Westwood, and Yeezy.
 She became one of the faces for her role model, Rihanna’s, brand Fenty Beauty, when it first launched in 2017.
 Her campaign portfolio includes also Pat McGrath's make-up line, Uniqlo, Topshop, and Jones New York.

 In 2015, Anderson was selected for the Victoria's Secret Fashion Show, after third casting, and has since walked in the show for 4 consecutive years.
 In April 2019, she became, as the sixth Black and first British Black model, Victoria's Secret Angel.